cgbeutler/Beutler-Cook-Book/baking/AdamsBread.md

 If using sourdough, add the sourdough starter (all `50g`).
 Kneed dough until it gets smooth.
 If it is splitting/breaking, it may need more water. (should take `10-ish minutes` to kneed smooth and develop gluten chains.)

-Set it aside at room temp to rise for `1.5 hours (instant yeast)` or `12 hours (sourdough)`
+In oiled bowl set bread aside at room temp to rise for `1.5 hours (instant yeast)` or `12 hours (sourdough)`.
+(Till it's about doubled in size.)

 ### 🍞 Forming loaves

+Try not to kneed much at this stage, as you don't want to remove too much air.

+For pizza dough, you can just cut them in two and second-rise as balls.

-Form into 1 giant loaf  or  split into 2 for smaller loaves  or  form a bunch of little buns.
+For bread, form into 1+ loaves or form a bunch of little buns.
+Coat with a tiny bit of flour as they near their shape.

-For classic sandwich style, form into rectangle-ish loaves and place in bread pan.
+For classic sandwich-style, form into rectangle-ish loaves and place in bread pan.
 (Will double in size during rise and a bit during baking, so it should fill less-than half the pan.)

-Try not to kneed much, as you don't want to remove too much air.

 Let rise:
   Sourdough - Let rise for `2 hours` then move to fridge to ferment for `8 to 48 hours`.
   Instant yeast - Let rise for `30 min`.

 ### 🔥 Baking

+- for pizza:

+    Spread dough balls into sheets.
+Use Spelt flour underneath it to make it easier to move.

+    Bake at `550°F` or as high as your oven goes on a pizza Steal.
+    Preheat an extra `15 to 30 min` to make sure oven is super hot.

+    Just before putting the pizza in the oven turn the oven to Broil!

+    Cook for `5 to 8 min`

 - if using steam pan: